 Managing business systems should be core to your business, even with non-standard tasks.
 So let’s look at ways to help with Physical, Complex, Creative, and Expert tasks.

 The first area of business you need to be clear on is the physical tasks not done on a computer.
 Managing business systems that are not directly tied to the network throws up a whole different area of challenge.
 So what can you do?

 Now standardising these tasks can be made a whole lot easier behind your GoPro camera.
 If you’re physically out about doing the work, use a GoPro camera to record yourself doing the work.
 Then you’ll be able to go back and write up the steps or the guidelines, literally by watching through it.

-It can be hard to document and systemise complex tasks really well.
-These are tasks that are not as simply stepped as one, two, three.
+It can be hard to document and systemise complex tasks well.
+These are tasks that are not as simply stepped as one, two, or three.
 Even so, you can manage them, you just have to take a larger view.

 Map the Process

 You will need to map the entire process with your team.
 Pull the team together to ask what each person does in the target task.
 How do they do what they do?
-Map it out, see where there are variations that may create pathways in a different map.
-Seeing the start and the goal and mapping between them, is the first step before digging down into individual tasks.
+Map it out, and see where there are variations that may create pathways in a different map.
+Seeing the start and the goal and mapping between them is the first step before digging down into individual tasks.